-Two main factors could be identified here as being responsible for the persistence of low sustainability in the post-Revolution period.
-These are here suggested to be the easiness of violating environmental laws and regulations and the obstacles facing innovation and technological upgrading in general and in terms of Green technologies in particular.
-Both factors are a consequence of State-Capture characterizing SSR in the post-Jasmine Revolution Tunisia.
+Two main factors could be identified here as being responsible for the persistence of low sustainability in the post-revolution period.
+These are suggested to be the easiness of violating environmental laws and regulations, and the obstacles facing innovation and technological upgrading in general and in terms of green technologies in particular.
+Both factors are a consequence of state capture characterizing SSRs in the post-Jasmine Revolution Tunisia.

-Even if Tunisia was among the first international signatories of international agreements on human rights and environmental issues, enactment of laws was rather slow, as pointed out by ASF1.
+Even if Tunisia was among the first international signatories of international agreements on human rights and environmental issues, the enactment of laws was rather slow, as pointed out by ASF1.
 FTDES1 argued that tycoons' violations are enabled by the way environmental laws were written, whereby their application is rather voluntary.
-An FTDES report pointed out that enacted laws are not compatible with Tunisia's signed commitment to international standards.
-For instance, the social responsibility of enterprises- law 35 of 2018- was written in a vague way and abiding to it is voluntary rather than mandatory.
+An FTDES report noted that enacted laws are not compatible with Tunisia's signed commitment to international standards.
+For instance, the social responsibility of enterprises (Law 35 of 2018) was written in a vague way, and abiding by it is voluntary rather than mandatory.
 Furthermore, incentives or supportive measures were not identified (Al-Zayer, 2021).
-MINENV1 affirmed that even if legislations and regulations related to production wastes are mandatory, the application of environmental regulations and laws are voluntary in the part related to industrial inputs and issues related to excessive resource use.
-While projects that are funded by the EU are usually required to submit environmental and social impact studies before starting operating, domestic projects are not.
-The Ministry of Environment is currently working on these issues, according to the interviewee; yet the fact remains that up to the present there is much room for major environmental mischiefs that are not at least criminalized by the law.
+MINENV1 affirmed that even if legislations and regulations related to production wastes are mandatory, the application of environmental regulations and laws are voluntary in the parts related to industrial inputs and issues related to submit environmental and social impact studies before starting operating, domestic projects are not.
+The Ministry of Environment is currently working on these issues, according to the interviewee; yet the fact remains that until now there is much room for major environmental mischiefs that are not criminalized.

-Regardless to the voluntary or mandatory nature of environmental laws and regulations, significant violations exist.
+Regardless of the voluntary or mandatory nature of environmental laws and regulations, significant violations exist.
 According to FTDES1 and ASF1, MNCs often violate HSH regulations.
 On the other hand, both interviewees agreed that SMEs missed resources that would enable them to effectively implement the regulations.
-Environment-friendly activities, they suggested, should rather be subsidized by the state.
+Environmentally friendly activities, they suggested, should rather be subsidized by the state.

-Standing on the other side of the equation, labor as the main bearers of the consequences of environmental violations is a candidate of presenting a balancing force.
-The UGTT strongly protects the social rights of labor and especially those of the public sector (Aliriza, 2020).
-It managed even to increase public sector employees' salaries despite post-Revolution economic hardships (Vatthauer & Weipert-Fenner, 2017).
-As pointed out by RLS1, state-owned enterprises (SOEs) restructuring is often subject to wide discussions; yet, nothing takes place.
+Standing on the other side of the equation, labor, as the main bearer of the consequences of environmental violations, is a candidate for presenting a balancing force.
+The UGTT strongly protects the social rights of labor, especially those of the public sector (Aliriza, 2020).
+It even managed to increase public sector employees' salaries despite post-revolution economic hardships (Vatthauer and Weipert-Fenner, 2017).
+As pointed out by RLS1, the restructuring of state-owned enterprises (SOEs) is often subject to wide discussions; yet nothing takes place.
 The UGTT resists the calls for downsizing SOEs or disposing of extra workers, according to FTDES1.
-The UGTT fight hardly to preserve the jobs of public sector employees and obstruct the privatization of SOEs.
-The union's resistance to public-private partnerships and private investment projects in the renewable energy sector is interpreted by some as a defensive action out of fear of the ultimate privatization of STEG, the SOE responsible for energy provision in Tunisia (Ben Rouine & Roche, 2022).
+The UGTT fights hard to preserve the jobs of public sector employees and obstruct the privatization of SOEs.
+The union's resistance to public-private partnerships and private investment projects in the renewable energy sector is interpreted by some as a defensive action out of fear of the ultimate privatization of STEG, the SOE responsible for energy provision in Tunisia (Ben Rouine and Roche, 2022).